jbush001/NyuziProcessor/firmware/3D-renderer/README.md

 If a crash occurs when running in the functional simulator (using make run), you will see output like this:

-    * Write Access Violation 01023231, pc 0000f490
+    Write Access Violation 01023231, pc 0000f490

 The first number is the access address, the second is where in the code the problem occurred.
 It is possible to quickly pinpoint the instruction line with the llvm-symbolizer command.
-This is not installed in the bin directly by default, but can be invoked by using the path where the compiler was built:
+This is not installed in the bin directly by default, but can be invoked by using the path where the compiler was built, for example:

     echo 0x0000f490 | ~/src/LLVM-GPGPU/build/bin/llvm-symbolizer -obj=WORK/program.elf -functions -demangle